roooodcastro/roooodcastro.github.io/_posts/2020-06-08-piu-frame-build.md

 the whole pad changed and evolved many times, during design, build, and even after I had a working pad.
 The first big change was the decision to use 3D printed parts for the brackets supports, instead of cutting wood triangles.
 After that, I noticed that the plastic was really sturdy, so eventually I decided to get rid of almost all internal wood bits and use a 3D printed support frame for each arrow panel as well.
+The last major change was to get rid of the brackets and build a bracketless pad, as that's what the arcade pads use in the newer machines.
+The first complete version of the pad was fully bracketed, so I devised a way to migrate this to a bracketless design using the same parts as before.

 After finishing an initial version of the pad, still using wood arrow panels instead of acrylic ones, I got one acrylic panel made so I could test how the acrylic would behave, as I wasn't quite sure it could take on the weight and impact,